It’s been a little over five years since chalk paint first became popular, which is a lifetime in the world of home decor.

 Before painting over the chalk paint, the wax MUST be removed.

-Wax acts a resist, and just about any paint you put over wax (with one exception–which I’ll tell you about later) will not adhere well.
+Wax acts as a resist, and just about any paint you put over wax (with one exception–which I’ll tell you about later) will not adhere well.
 The new paint may stick initially, but long term it will have poor adhesion and may come off with the slightest scratch.

 How to Remove Furniture Wax